gurmanbh/chennai-registered-deaths-excess-mortality/readme.md

 - Reported COVID deaths: 501
 - Historical Avg: 4,675
 - Under-reporting factor: 8.5

+While my calculation is simplistic, Ariel Karlinsky's sophisticated model that accounts for growth, seasonality, other factors, says b/w Apr 4-May 16 - [deaths in Chennai were 6.2x of the reported figures](https://twitter.com/ArielKarlinsky/status/1402604339558969350?s=20).
+My simple math would place that time period at 7x.

 ![Registered deaths in Chennai (14-day rolling average)](charts/deaths.png)